Subscribe Now

 Unbroken – Waje

 Waje talks of God’s unfailing love for her in the song “Who am I.” She talks about how God stood beside her through her darkest hour.
-She added a resonant slur to each of the song’s lines as she improvised them to express her gratitude.
+She added a resonant slur to each song’s lines as she improvised them to express her gratitude.

-In the song “Na Me Be This,” Waje says that she is an example of what God’s love can do in a person’s life.
+In the song “Na Me Be This,” Waje says she is an example of what God’s love can do in a person’s life.
 She also emphasizes that God will continue to do his magnificent wonders despite the gravity of a man’s predicament.

 Fireboy, M.I.
-Abaga, and Native World’s projects were featured by #BlueTunes last month. check it out here: https://blueprintafric.com/pop/music/bluetunes-fireboydml-m-i-abaga-native-world-top-album-picks-for-july/
+Abaga, and Native World’s projects were featured by #BlueTunes last month.
+Check it out here: https://blueprintafric.com/pop/music/bluetunes-fireboydml-m-i-abaga-native-world-top-album-picks-for-july/

 Related posts